-Welcome to Health Populi.
-As a health economist, I believe that health is a person’s most valuable asset.
-My mother and father taught me that fundamental value.
-My mother, Polly, was diagnosed with Hodgkin’s lymphoma in 1971.
-There was no Internet to consult; there was a doctor, who fortuitously was just the sort to partner with a patient and be open to the the latest clinical research.
-There was also a librarian, a close friend of Polly’s, who helped her dig up health information via the good old Dewey Decimal System, microfiche, and the unwieldy tomes of Index Medicus.
-Two nutrition books informed Polly’s approach to personal health management: Adele Davis’s Let’s Eat Right to Keep Fit and Let’s Get Well.
-Empowered by knowledge, trust in a good doctor, and buoyed by the abundant love of family and friends, my mother beat a six-month death sentence and lived an additional 7 years beyond the doctors’ original prognosis.
+Polly, my mother, was diagnosed with Hodgkin’s lymphoma in 1971.
+There was no Internet, but she had a doctor that partnered with her and was open to the latest clinical research.
+There was also a librarian who helped find information using the good old Dewey Decimal System, microfiche, and big tomes of Index Medicus.
+She was empowered by information, trust in a good doctor, and the abundant love of family and friends.
+My mother beat her six-month death sentence and lived an extra seven years beyond her original prognosis.

 After her death, I made the personal, professional.
 I studied public health and economics at the University of Michigan.
 For three decades, I have advised stakeholders across the health/care ecosystem in the U.S. and Europe.